 Subject to the passive foreign investment company rules discussed below, you generally will recognize gain or loss on any sale, exchange or other disposition of an ADS or ordinary share equal to the difference between the amount realized for such ADS or ordinary share and your tax basis in such ADS or ordinary share.
 Such gain or loss generally will be capital gain or loss.
 If you are a non-corporate U.S. Holder, including an individual U.S. Holder, who has held such ADS or ordinary share for more than one year, you generally will be eligible for reduced tax rates.
 The deductibility of capital losses is subject to limitations.
-Any such gain or loss that you recognize generally will be resourced to the extent of dividends treated as received with respect to such ADS or ordinary share within the preceding 24-month period.
+Any such gain or loss that you recognize generally will be treated as U.S. source income or loss for foreign tax credit limitation purposes.
+Any such loss, however, could be resourced to the extent of dividends treated as received with respect to such ADS or ordinary share within the preceding 24-month period.